FRITZ!Box 3370 Service - Knowledge Base

-- In the fields "Name of the wireless radio network (SSID)", enter a unique name for the 2.4 GHz and the 5 GHz frequency band that does not contain special characters.
-If only one field is displayed, enable the Advanced View first.
+- Enter a unique name that does not contain special characters in the field "Name of the wireless radio network (SSID)".
 Since not all wireless devices support all special characters, we recommend using only standard Latin letters (not letters such as ä, ë, ö, ü, á, é, í) and numbers.

 - Click "Apply" to save the settings.